scale-lab/EDAonCloud/1_characterization/README.md

 ## Output

-The output of the performance counters is reported in a file named `$STAGE-cpu-$CPU_COUNT.perf.data`.
+The output of the performance counters is reported in a file named `$RUN_ID-$STAGE-cpu-$CPU_COUNT.perf.data`.
+We provide data for the Sparc Core design in the [data](./data) folder.
-You may use your preferred scripting language to parse these files.
+Use your favorite scripting language to process and aggregate the data.

+For example, to parse the file into a `.csv` format, you might use: `awk -F ' ' '{ print $2", " $1 }' synth-cpu-1.perf.data | tail -n+3 > data.csv`.

 ## Results

 Please, refer to the paper cited in the [README](../README.md) for our crunched results.